 Focus on core values

 The core values of the organization will ultimately decide whether it increases the chances of building productive activities in the environment or not.
 Ultimately the organization’s core values stem from your own core values (if you’re the founder of the company).
-If your core values revolve around autocratic way of being, the working environment will be supporting values like being obedient, not thinking on one’s own and always following orders.
+If your core values revolve around an autocratic way of being, the working environment will be supporting values like being obedient, not thinking on one’s own, and always following orders.
 But being autocratic doesn’t ensure productive activities in the environment.
 You’ve hired people because you want them to think and be productive for you, not for commanding them to follow your orders.
-Humans are not good to follow orders, robots are.
+Humans are not good to follow orders; robots are.
 If you want to make your office ultra-productive, change your core values from being commanding to being collaborative.

 Leadership is not good enough if it’s not supportive.
-Imagine working for someone who doesn’t support you for whatever new ideas you come up with to implement, how would you feel?
+Imagine working for someone who doesn’t support you for whatever new ideas you come up with to implement; how would you feel?
 Will you be productive under the leadership of that leader?
 You would say a resounding no. Then why do that with your employees?
 According to the recent McKinsey study, it is being seen that being supportive is one of the most important traits of leadership.
 If you’re supportive, you don’t need to push your employees to be productive.
 With your support, your employees will work voluntarily, will come up with new ideas, innovate on their own and make your company stand out amid the noise.
-Be a supportive leader and your office will become ultra-productive by default.
+Be a supportive leader, and your office will become ultra-productive by default.